thomashempel/AlfredGoogleTranslateWorkflow/README.md

 Say "yes" to import it into Alfred.
 Done!

 ## How to use
 Open Alfred and type "translate" (or "gt") followed by the shortcode for the target language like "en" (english), "de" (german) or "it" (italian).
-You can find a complete list in the next section.
+You can find a complete list at the end of this document.

-Alfred will show all the results that Google returned.
-Select the one that fits your situation best and the translated phrase will be copied to the clipboard.
+Since Version 3.0.0 there is a new target language format available.
+It is a simple comma separated list.
+In other words, if you want to translate to a specific combination of languages you can achieve that like this:

+    gt fr,en Bildschirm

+Of course you can still select the source and target like before.
+But keep in mind, that you can only set multiple target languages.
+For obvious reasons, you can't define multiple source languages.

+The workflow will fall back to your default settings when a certain language is invalid.
+This also works in lists of languages.
+If you for example type something like

+    gt en,ger,fr Haus

+This would fallback to

+    gt en,fr Haus

+since "ger" is not a valid language identifier.

 Normally the workflow will let Google decide which language you typed in.
 This doesn't fit in every case.
 For example if the word is ambiguous, spelled wrong or just means something different in another language.

 Since version 2.1 you can define from and to which language you want to translate.
 You do this via the ">" or "<" operator and the respective language codes.
 Here a few examples:

     translate de>en Haus	// Will translate "Haus" from german to english.